ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

 **PCRE2 Library Limitations**

 - This library is only supported when Altibase server character set is  US7ASCII or UTF-8.
-- There are syntax differences compared to the Altibase Regular Expression Library.
+- There are syntax differences with the Altibase Regular Expression Library.

 ### Syntax Differences between the two Regular Expression Libraries